andrew/ultimate-awesome/README.md

 - [awesome-filecoin](https://github.com/liyue201/awesome-filecoin) - Filecoin资源导航.
 - [awesome-blockchain-projects](https://github.com/m91michel/awesome-blockchain-projects) - Curated list of blockchain projects and use cases.
 - [awesome-stuff](https://github.com/mattyfew/awesome-stuff) - This is the list of tools and resources that I use all the time.
 Maybe you'll find something that is useful for your own workflow.
-- [awesome-cnab](https://github.com/MChorfa/awesome-cnab) - A curated list of awesome CNAB (Cloud Native Applications Bundles) |
 - [awesome-nabaztag](https://github.com/mehdichaouch/awesome-nabaztag) - 🐰 A curated list of awesome Nabaztag resources.
 - [Bioinformatics-Guide](https://github.com/mikeroyal/Bioinformatics-Guide) - Bioinformatics Guide.
+- [awesome-finetuning](https://github.com/mmarius/awesome-finetuning) - A curated list of resources on fine-tuning language models.
 - [awesome-synapse](https://github.com/murggu/awesome-synapse) - A curated list of awesome Azure Synapse resources.
 - [awesome-music-web3-nfts](https://github.com/neume-network/awesome-music-web3-nfts) - A awesome list of resources related to music, web3 & NFT tech.
 - [awesome](https://github.com/okp4/awesome) - 🕶 List of public resources, documents, and tools for OKP4. .